UWPRG/mftoid-rev-residues/README.md

 ## REPOSITORY CONTENTS

 1. merged.rtp: file containing atoms, bonds, atomtypes, and charges for each peptoid amino acid mimic

-2. ffbonded: directory containing 4 files (bondtypes.itp contains updated bond types, angletypes.itp angle types, dihedraltypes.itp proper dihedral types, and improper.itp the improper dihedral types)
+2. atomtypes.atp: file containing the new atomtypes needed for the augmented force field
 3. ffnonbonded.itp: file containing the carbonyl carbon peptoid parameter from Mirijanian's MFTOID
+4. ffbonded: directory containing 4 files (bondtypes.itp contains updated bond types, angletypes.itp angle types, dihedraltypes.itp proper dihedral types, and improper.itp the improper dihedral types)

-4. residue_pdb: a directory containing PDBs of each of the peptoid versions of the amino acids, orderedand labeled according to updated forcefield residues found in merged.rtp
+5. residue_pdb: a directory containing PDBs of each of the peptoid versions of the amino acids, orderedand labeled according to updated forcefield residues found in merged.rtp
+6. structure_maker: a directory used to generate structures for your simulated peptoids
+7. simulation_template: a directory of files used to run MD simulations.
+8. simulations: a directory in which your simulations will be stored if you choose to run our simulation scripts.
+9. run_sim.sh: a script you can use to generate peptoid structures from sequence and run MD simulations in water.
+10. environment.yml: an Anaconda environment you should use to run our scripts.

 ## INSTRUCTIONS